xenondevs/Docs/docs/nova/addon/index.md

 **This guide is not beginner-friendly!
-Making Nova addons requires a lot of knowledge about Kotlin, the Spigot API, Maven and Gradle.**
+Creating Nova addons requires advanced knowledge of Kotlin, the Paper API, and Gradle.**

-## Prerequisites

-### IntelliJ

-Even though Eclipse does have Kotlin support via a plugin, it's not the best option.
-We recommend using [IntelliJ](https://www.jetbrains.com/idea/) to make addons.

-### GitHub

-This guide uses a GitHub repo template so having a GitHub account is recommended.
-You can also install [GitHub Desktop](https://desktop.github.com/) if you don't want to use git commands.

 ## Setting up your project

-You can now create a new repo using our addon template [here](https://github.com/xenondevs/Nova-Addon-Template/generate).
+You can create a new repo using our addon template [here](https://github.com/xenondevs/Nova-Addon-Template/generate).
-After creating the new repo and cloning it, make sure to edit the following files:
+After creating the repo and cloning it, make sure to edit the following files:

 ### src/main/kotlin